 - Ensuring that customer service records are up to date by letting them generate work orders and inspection reports

-Intelligent Process Automation is the future of countless industries, and field service management is already clued in.
+Process automation is the future of countless industries, and field service management is already clued in.
 The positive effects on productivity will be far-reaching now that technicians have the ability to make their data actionable and place tedious manual processes into the hands of intelligent tech.